Sara Gadimova: Biography

 Gadimova was born in Baku.
-Her father, Babish, hailed from the village of Gülablı, but settled in Baku.
-Having graduated from medical school, Gadimova entered the Baku Music Academy and completed studies there in 1941.
+Her father, Babish, hailed from the village of Gülablı but settled in Baku.
+Having graduated from medical school, she entered the Baku Academy of Music and completed studies there in 1941.
 Among her music mentors were Huseyngulu Sarabski, Khan Shushinski and Seyid Shushinski.
-During World War II and the First Nagorno-Karabakh War, Gadimova performed patriotic songs for soldiers.
-At the age of 22 Gadimova married Gadir Islamzadeh, who was older by 24 years.
+During World War II, and later, the First Nagorno-Karabakh War, Gadimova performed patriotic songs for soldiers.
+At the age of 22, she married Gadir Islamzadeh, who was 24 years her senior.
 They eventually separated after eight years.
-In the 1950s Gadimova was already a popular singer.
-In 1954 she was awarded the title of the People's Artist of Azerbaijan.
+In the 1950s, Gadimova was already a popular singer; in 1954, she was awarded the title of the People's Artist of Azerbaijan.